 Line 2e.
-Dividends from certain affiliated corporations: Enter 50% of all apportionable dividends from affiliated corporations that are not included by the taxpayer in a Maine combined report, net of related expenses and deductions deducted in calculating federal taxable income.
+DIVIDENDS FROM CERTAIN AFFILIATED CORPORATIONS: Enter 50% of all apportionable dividends from affiliated corporations that are not included by the taxpayer in a Maine combined report, net of related expenses and deductions deducted in calculating federal taxable income.
 Dividends must be included in federal taxable income, line 1.
 In order to be affiliated, a corporation must be more than 50% owned.
 Although this may include domestic entities, most affiliated corporations not included in a combined report are foreign entities.

 Note: This deduction may not be claimed with respect to deferred foreign income (Internal Revenue Code, Section 965), subpart F income (Internal Revenue Code, Section 952) or global intangible low-taxed income (Internal Revenue Code, Section 951A).
-See instructions for lines 2k, 2l and 2m below for deductions related to this income.
+See instructions for lines 2I, 2m and 2n below for deductions related to this income.

 Line 2f.
-Net operating loss recapture: (attach Schedule NOL): If the entity has a net operating loss for a tax year ending in 2001 or later that was carried back for federal purposes, but added back to income under 36 M.R.S §§ 5200-A(1)(H) or 5200-A(1)(M), a deduction is allowed on this line equal to the amount of the income addition required for Maine income tax purposes.
+NET OPERATING LOSS RECAPTURE: (attach Schedule NOL): If the entity has a net operating loss for a tax year ending in 2001 or later that was carried back for federal purposes, but added back to income under 36 M.R.S §§ 5200-A(1)(H) or 5200-A(1)(M), a deduction is allowed on this line equal to the amount of the income addition required for Maine income tax purposes.
 The deduction must be within the allowable NOL carryforward period plus the number of years the carryforward was denied under 36 M.R.S. §§ 5200-A(2)(H)(5) or 5200-A(2)(L)(5).
 The deduction cannot reduce Maine taxable income to less than zero and must not have been previously used as a subtraction modification.

 If the entity has a net operating loss carryforward that was limited under 36 M.R.S. § 5200-A(1)(U) for the tax year beginning in 2008 or denied under 36 M.R.S. § 5200-A(1)(V) for tax years beginning in 2009 through 2011, a deduction is allowed on this line equal to the amount of the income addition required for Maine income tax purposes.
-The deduction must be within the allowable NOL carryforward period plus the number of years the carryforward was limited or denied under 36 M.R.S. §§ 5200-A(1)(U) or 5200-A(1) (V) and 5200-A(2)(T).
+The deduction must be within the allowable NOL carryforward period plus the number of years the carryforward was limited or denied under 36 M.R.S. §§ 5200-A(1)(U) or 5200-A(1)(V) and 5200-A(2)(T).
 The deduction cannot reduce Maine taxable income to less than zero and must not have been previously used as a subtraction modification.

-For more information on Maine's treatment of NOLs, see www.maine.gov/revenue/tax-return-forms (select Income Tax Guidance Documents).
+For more information and examples, go to www.maine.gov/revenue/ incomeestate and select Guidance Documents.